 Hybrid Bluegrass Information for Growing

-Plant hybrid bluegrass as you would any other bluegrass, in the fall when the soil temperatures are between 50 and 65 degrees F. Be sure to prepare the soil by taking a soil sample, making proper amendments, and tilling or raking to provide a level and clean planting surface.
+Plant hybrid bluegrass as you would any other bluegrass, in the fall when the soil temperatures are between 50 and 65 degrees F. (10-18 C.).
+Be sure to prepare the soil by taking a soil sample, making proper amendments, and tilling or raking to provide a level and clean planting surface.

 Heat and Shade Tolerance.
 This grass actually seems to grow better in the heat of summer, while other grasses suffer.
-Because it grows well in heat, it is able to withstand more damage and traffic in the summer than other types of bluegrass.
+Since it grows well in heat, it is able to withstand more damage and traffic in the summer than other types of bluegrass.
 Dry areas, or places with little irrigation abilities, will be able to successfully grow this grass even in the summer.
-Although this grass can take the heat, it will also grow fine in the shade.
+Although this grass can take the heat, it will grow fine in the shade too.

 Root Growth.
 Hybrid bluegrass develops a sturdy root system that is very thick and deep.
 This contributes to its drought tolerance and ability to handle foot traffic.
-Because of the deep density of roots, planting hybrid bluegrass is common in all sorts of recreational facilities, or high-use areas.
+Due to the deep density of roots, planting hybrid bluegrass is common in all sorts of recreational facilities, or high-use areas.